 Albuquerques' tile factory

-Mangalore is known to architects all over India for the quality of its terra-cotta tiles and Albuquerque tiles are reputedly the best of them all.
+Mangaluru is known to architects all over India for the quality of its terra-cotta tiles and Albuquerque tiles are reputedly the best of them all.

-In spite of all the changes that have come about over the years, the chief characteristic of Mangalore is still its tropical natural beauty.
+In spite of all the changes that have come about over the years, the chief characteristic of Mangaluru is still its tropical natural beauty.
 A popular destination for holidaymakers is the Ullal beach, which has a resort for long stays.
-There are several unspoiled places along the coast to the north and south of Mangalore.
+There are several unspoiled places along the coast to the north and south of Mangaluru.
 A large safari park is being developed at Pilkula, jointly by the forest, horticulture and tourism departments.

-About 60 km north of Mangalore is the pilgrim centre of Udipi, with its famous Krishna temple.
+About 60 km north of Mangaluru is the pilgrim centre of Udipi, with its famous Krishna temple.
 It was here that the saint Madhavacharya preached his philosophy of dualism 700 years ago.
 Udipi is also a household name in India for its famous cuisine spread all over the country by the ubiquitous "Udipi restaurants".

-How to Reach Mangalore
+How to Reach Mangaluru

-Mangalore is connected to the rest of the country by the Bajpe airport.
+Mangaluru is connected to the rest of the country by the Bajpe airport.
 It is also connected by rail as well as road.
 We offer complete travel and tour packages to this beautiful cosmopolitan and tolerant coastal town.
 Our packages are inclusive of hotel booking, air booking services as well as cab and car hire services for the entire duration of your stay there.
-Our tour packages are convenient and cost effective travel options that will give you the opportunity to explore the fascinating fabric of diverse ethnic and cultural strands of Mangalore.
+Our tour packages are convenient and cost effective travel options that will give you the opportunity to explore the fascinating fabric of diverse ethnic and cultural strands of Mangaluru.

 Important Travel Information

-A visit to Mangalore is not complete without witnessing the traditional gorgeously costumed Yakshagana performance held all night.
+A visit to Mangaluru is not complete without witnessing the traditional gorgeously costumed Yakshagana performance held all night.
 Generally based on mythological themes, the tempo builds up gradually in the pleasant night air, whipping up the enthusiasm of the audience.

 Caper Travel India offers a wide range of South India Tour Packages.
 For more details send us query.